sparkfun/Qwiic_Ublox_Gps_Py/README.md

 </table>

 This is a Python module for the SparkFun GPS products based on u-blox GPS modules.

+## Library is not functional :warning:
+* Clock stretching on the Raspberry Pi is absolutely necessary for this library to function.
+* **Clock Stretching** is not yet implemented on the Raspbery Pi!!

 This package should be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py).
 New to qwiic?
 Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).